Lævateinn: Name and meanings

-Hævateinn, the untampered form of the weapon's name as occurs in manuscript, has been glossed as "sure-striking dart/arrow" by Árni Magnússon in 1787, (Note: spiculum in feriendo certum.) and rendered "an arrow's name /That never disappoints the aim" by A. S. Cottle in 1797.
+Hævateinn, the untampered form of the weapon's name as occurs in manuscript, has been glossed as "sure-striking javelin" by Árni Magnússon in 1787, (Note: spiculum in feriendo certum.) and rendered "an arrow's name /That never disappoints the aim" by A. S. Cottle in 1797 (while in the foregoing question it is asked, "could one hope..
+To reach Vidofner with a dart?").